esther-c-angulo/MyfirstJupyter/README.md

 # MyfirstJupyter
-Final Assignment Tools for Data Science
+This is module 6 Final Assignment of the IBM course Tools for Data Science